 - or who they were face to face with (within 1 metre) for any amount of time

 This includes people in their household, but could also, for example, include school colleagues they have worked closely with, or socialised or shared a car with.
-All of these adults are classed as high risk contacts and should be named on the online form.
-The naming of contacts is not dependent on vaccination status but the isolation and testing requirement is.
+All of these adults are classed as contacts and should be named on the online form.
+The naming of contacts is not dependent on vaccination status or whether the contact was in the household or outside, but the isolation and testing requirement is.
 This is covered in sections below.